NHC135/find-how-much-users-spend-with-multiple-linear-regression-in-R-studio/README.md

 # About Dataset
 The dataset is found from from kaggle, an ecommerce dataset.
-This dataset is having data of customers who buys clothes online.
+This dataset consists of data of customers who buys clothes online.
 The store offers in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.